ibm-js/requirejs-dplugins/docs/svg.md

 </svg>
 ```

-You can then use the icons anytime only with
+You can then use the icons anytime with

 ```
 <svg>